themimixcompany/pgsql/README.md

 <a name="overview">Overview</a>
 -------------------------------

-Scripts for running Postgres commands based from Miki configuration.
+Scripts for running Postgres commands on a Miki instance.

 <a name="dependencies">Dependencies</a>